 "I have learned that having an active body can allow the mind to rest.
 After years of experience I am in a position to help lead others in this practice of body control, breath movement, and mind clearing by strengthening, lengthening, energizing, and meditating.
 Yoga is not only a mental and physical exercise, but also an exercise that permeates into other parts of your life."

 Lyz Merola was living in Meiners Oaks when Arrow Heart Yoga opened up in 2015.
 She was there on day one as an enthusiastic & regular practitioner.
-Between a physical job and lots of desk time while in college, a regular yoga practice was an easy choice to find balance.
+Between a physically demanding job and lots of desk time while in college, a regular yoga practice was an easy choice to find balance.
 She was so inspired by the caliber of instructors that she took the steps to become a teacher in order to share this joy with others.
 She trained with Shivakali Yoga and received her 200 hour RYT certification in 2017.
 She instructs a spirited alignment-based vinyasa class and enjoys pairing the flow with beats to inspire movement.

 Lyz has lived in New Jersey, Pennsylvania and California, landing and planting roots in the Ojai Valley.
 She began her life here as a baker, then followed her love for the natural world outside to work as a vegetable farmer.
 She currently spends her time between the soil and the mat, finding time to explore the wilderness and identify all it's inhabitants in the meantime.
 She is an avid naturalist and enjoys combining the physical practice and meditation with a wild environment.